When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-The Fat bike has been around for a few years now and they have been steadily growing in popularity.
-These bikes can be great fun in the sand and snow, but the high rolling resistance caused by their extra large 26″ x 4.o” tyres and heavy, beefed-up frames, can make pedalling somewhat harder than on a traditional bike.
+In this article, we’re going to be looking at options to build a DIY electric fat bike conversion.
+The Fat bike has been around since the 90s and its popularity is at an all-time high.
+These bikes can be great fun in the sand and snow, but the high rolling resistance caused by their extra large 26″ x 4.0″ tyres and heavy, beefed-up frames, can make pedalling somewhat harder than on a traditional bike.
 This is why they make an excellent choice for an electric conversion.

 Do I need a Fat Bike?